 If you are classified as non-resident and believe you qualify for in-state tuition, please request a correction by completing the Amended Application Form.
 The deadline for the amended application is the Census Date (see dates listed below) for the semester you are seeking in-state tuition.
 No Exceptions.

 - Spring 2018 - Friday, February 2, 2018

 - Summer 2018 - Saturday, June 9, 2018

 - Fall 2018 - Thursday, September 6, 2018

 Continuing Students & Individuals Emancipated Prior to 22 Years of Age

-Continuing students who attended CCD and have paid non-resident tuition, or any student under 23 who was emancipated prior to 22 years of age, shall have up to 30 days from the first day of class to complete the Petition for In-State Tuition.
+If you are a continuing student who attended CCD and have paid non-resident tuition (or if you are under 23 and emancipated prior to 22 years of age), you have up to 30 days (see dates listed below) from the first day of class to complete the Petition for In-State Tuition.
 There are no exceptions.

 - Spring 2018 - Wednesday, February 14, 2018

 - Summer 2018 - Thursday, June 28, 2018